pfizer-opensource/CoSpred/readme.md

     * OPTION 1.1: Pair database search result with MGF spectrum, annotate B and Y ion for MSMS spectrum

     Pyteomics is used to parse annotations of y and b ions and their fragments charges from MZML and MGF, and report to annotated MGF files for downstream Prosit application.
 Note that to parse the input file correctly, you will likely need to adjust regex routine according to the specific MGF format you are using.
+(About 1 hour for the example dataset)

     ```bash
     python rawfile2hdf_prosit.py -w train